Testing for the extent of instability in nearly unstable processes: Abstract

 \section{Abstract}

 This paper deals with unit root issues in time series analysis.
 It has been known for a long time that unit root tests may be flawed when a series although stationary has a root close to unity.
 That motivated recent papers dedicated to autoregressive processes where the bridge between stability and instability is expressed by means of time-varying coefficients.
-In this vein the process we consider has a companion matrix $A_{n}$ with spectral radius $\rho(A_{n}) < 1$ satisfying $\rho(A_{n}) \rightarrow 1$, a situation that we describe as `nearly unstable'.
-The question we investigate is the following: given an observed path supposed to come from a nearly-unstable process, is it possible to test for the `extent of instability', \textit{i.e.} to test how close we are to the unit root?
+The process we consider has a companion matrix $A_{n}$ with spectral radius $\rho(A_{n}) < 1$ satisfying $\rho(A_{n}) \rightarrow 1$, a situation described as `nearly-unstable'.
+The question we investigate is: given an observed path supposed to come from a nearly-unstable process, is it possible to test for the `extent of instability', \textit{i.e.} to test how close we are to the unit root?
 In this regard, we develop a strategy to evaluate $\alpha$ and to test for $\cH_0 : ``\alpha = \alpha_0"$ against $\cH_1 : ``\alpha > \alpha_0"$ when $\rho(A_{n})$ lies in an inner $O(n^{-\alpha})$-neighborhood of the unity, for some $0 < \alpha < 1$.
-Empirical evidence is given (on simulations and real time series) about the advantages of the flexibility induced by such a procedure compared to the usual unit root tests and their binary responses.
-As a by-product, we also build a symmetric procedure for the usually left out situation where the dominant root lies around $-1$.
+Empirical evidence is given about the advantages of the flexibility induced by such a procedure compared to the common unit root tests.
+We also build a symmetric procedure for the usually left out situation where the dominant root lies around $-1$.